-British Beef Week 2021: Our Aberdeen Angus
+British Beef Week: Aberdeen Angus

 We don’t usually need an excuse to shout about our herd of heritage Aberdeen Angus cattle and award-winning, organic, grass-fed beef cuts here at Eversfield Organic.
 However, British Beef Week 2021 gives us the perfect opportunity to!
 The weeklong campaign celebrates British beef alongside the farmers who produce it.
 This year, as always, the campaign has the environment in mind, particularly focussing on sustainable British beef production.